winterfroststrom/TigerCompiler/README.txt

 the calculated liveliness information.
 Since EBB blocks have only one entry points, this means a simple BFS is enough to extend du-chain analysis for EBBs.

-Basic support for functions exists.
+Basic support for scopeless functions exists.
 Function parameters are treated as globals, which is not correct, but it is acceptable since function implementation is optional.
 Since the IR always assigns values to the parameter names of functions, this means this basic level of function support was mostly automatic.
+The only additional bit necessary was for the return address to be saved and loaded from the stack as necessary, which is done as part of the mips code generation for the call/callr and return ir statements.

 ---------------------------------------------------------------------------------
 RUNNING